 Admitted, our little trail across the prairie is a mess.
-The kids use it for cruising on weekend evenings and who can blame them?
-It is the only stretch of gravel in the county that boasts both a curve AND a hill.
-Everything else runs straight and level between flat fields of corn and beans.
+The kids use it for weekend cruising and who can blame them?
+It is the only stretch of gravel in the county that can boast both a curve AND a hill.
+All other roads run straight and level between featurless fields of corn and beans.
 Therefore Drunk Creek Road is not only considered exceptionally scenic but extraordinarily romantic – and who can object to romance?
-Certainly not I But like Fiona, I object to the rooster-tail of aluminum cans that accompanies our youth on their romantic outings.
+Certainly not I But like Fiona, I object to the rooster-tails of aluminum cans that accompany our youth on their romantic outings.

 “So what does she propose?”
 I asked.

 “She wants the township to put up a NO LITTERING sign.”